deanna-stover/coursesCNU/2022/engl350spring2022.md

 ## [Grant](https://deanna-stover.github.io/coursesCNU/2022/engl350spring2022/grant)

-After I approve on of your project ideas, you will write a small grant for a digital humanities project of your design.
+After I approve one of your project ideas, you will write a small grant for a digital humanities project of your design.
 You will have the option to work in groups of two for this project.

 ### Grading Scale